-The World Bank learned this first hand when they realized that their content library was beginning to steal focus away from the important things like nurturing economic growth in developing countries.
+The World Bank learned this first-hand when they realized that their content library was beginning to steal focus away from the important things, like nurturing economic growth in developing countries.

-Determined to make the numbers work for them, The World Bank went on quest to find a system that was:
+Determined to make the numbers work for them, The World Bank went on a quest to find a system that was:

 Since deploying Portfolio, the results have been dramatic.
 The system has: